MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/overview-channel-integration-framework.md

 # What is Channel Integration Framework for Microsoft Dynamics 365

-Channel Integration Framework is a cloud-to-cloud extensible framework to integrate third-party Computer Telephony Integration (CTI), messaging (SMS), and email systems with Dynamics 365 Unified Interface Apps using a browser-based JavaScript API library.
+Channel Integration Framework is a cloud-to-cloud extensible framework to integrate third-party channel providers with Dynamics 365 Unified Interface Apps using a browser-based JavaScript API library.

 With this framework you can integrate any third-party channel provider or channel aggregators into Unified Interface Apps, where the Channel Integration Framework acts as an interface between the providers or aggregators and Unified Interface Apps.